mdibella-dev/cm/README.md

 # CM
-CM is a WordPress theme tailored to the needs of an events site.
+CM is a WordPress theme build for the needs of an events site.

 __Contributors:__ rdg-dibella, mdibella-dev